-Click on the APA Style Guide to view our extended and comprehensive referencing guide (35 pages).
-This guide is designed to help reference the sources of information we use for our assignments.
-Examples of in-text references and reference list entries can be found for many different types of resources, this guide can be downloaded.
+This comprehensive guide (35 pages) is designed to help reference the sources of information you use for your assignments.
+Examples of in-text references and reference list entries can be found for many different types of resources.

 Copies of the Publication Manual of the American Psychological Association (6th edition) are also available to borrow from the LRC at 808.06615 AME.